jhwhenry/cpd/CPD_Upgrade_465_to_485.md

 elasticsearch_cpdbr_timeout_seconds: 100000
 ```

+6)Remove the `ignoreForMaintenance: true` from the CCS custom resource

-5)Save and Exit.
+7)Save and Exit.
 Wait untile the CCS Operator reconcilation completed and also the ccs-cr in 'Completed' status.

 ```
 oc get CCS ccs-cr -o yaml
 ```

-6)Wait untile the WKC Operator reconcilation completed and also the wkc-cr in 'Completed' status.
+8)Wait untile the WKC Operator reconcilation completed and also the wkc-cr in 'Completed' status.

 ```
 oc get WKC wkc-cr -o yaml